snarfed/beautifulsoup/doc/source/index.rst

   options are "lxml", "html5lib", and "html.parser" (Python's built-in HTML parser).

-The section `Choosing a parser`_ contrasts the supported parsers.
+The section `Installing a parser`_ contrasts the supported parsers.

 If you don't have an appropriate parser installed, Beautiful Soup will ignore your request and pick a different parser.
 Right now, the only